jlevy/og-equity-compensation/README.md

 At the other end of the spectrum from early stage startups are large, established companies.

-- 🚧 More on how larger companies think about stock, growth, and equity compensation.
 - 🄳 As these companies add (or “issue”) stock, the outstanding shares goes up, and the percentage ownership of each shareholder goes down.
   This is called [**dilution**](http://www.investopedia.com/terms/d/dilution.asp).
 That’s a